TextKit 1 Fallback Triggers — Complete Catalog

 Documentation Scope

-Section titled “Documentation Scope”This page documents the apple-text-fallback-triggers diagnostic skill.
-Use it when broken behavior, regressions, or symptoms are the starting point.
+Section titled “Documentation Scope”This page documents the apple-text-fallback-triggers reference skill.
+Use it when the subsystem is already known and you need mechanics, behavior, or API detail.

 Related